-*Study abroad opportunities are available by applying through our affiliate IES Abroad as a study abroad student.
+*Study abroad opportunities ARE available by applying through our affiliate IES Abroad as a study abroad student.

 Spaces are limited.
 Please meet with a study abroad advisor before applying.
 For more detailed instructions and to download the application, please click on the following link to the Applications and Forms section for JMU Exchange Programs.

 Financial Aid and Scholarships